 Kelly started her career as a social worker in the foster care system and later worked as a school social worker.
 She has held positions of: Behavior Specialist Consultant in the mental health field, Behavioral Analyst, Regional Director for a wrap-

-Kelly has supervised undergraduate students working toward their Bachelor’s degrees in Special Education and Rehabilitative Services from East Stroudsburg University and currently supervises three graduate students completing their Masters program and coursework toward Board Certification in Applied Behavior Analysis.
+Kelly has supervised undergraduate students working toward their Bachelor’s degrees in Special Education and Rehabilitative Services from East Stroudsburg University.
 Kelly was also the co-

 Kelly believes in public education but understands that different school settings are necessary for the success of all children.
 That belief, and the need for local school options, brought her to Summit School of the Poconos, where her extensive background in special needs and social work brings strength to the Board of Directors.